 In order to improve open source technology transfer, OSHWA joined Everywhere Tech, a coalition of individuals and organizations intent on bringing open source solutions to those who need them the most.
 The project’s mission is to facilitate open source technology transfer by connecting universal open source hardware solutions with real-world needs.

 In February of 2012 OSHWA conducted a survey of the international open source hardware community.
 It received 2091 responses from 70 countries, which far exceeded our expectations.
-After an incredibly busy year, we finally got around to publishing the results in their entirety and are looking forward to reading your analysis of the data.
-Check out the survey results.
+After the second survey in 2013, it became an annual occurrence in 2020.
+See results for each year here.

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.